Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Aknowledgments

 \section{Aknowledgments}

+We thank Jens Eisert for valuable discussions.
 This work was supported by the ERC grant QIOS (Grant No. 306576).
 I.T. acknowledges funding by the Deutsche Forschungsgemeinschaft through the Emmy Noether program (Grant No. ME 4863/1-1).
 A.S. acknowledges the support of Danmarks Grundforskningsfond (DNRF 139, Hy-Q Center for Hybrid Quantum Networks).
-O.K. acknowledges the support from EPSRC grants EP/V00171X/1 and EP/X017222/1, and NATO SPS project MYP.G5860.
+O.K. acknowledges the support from EPSRC grants EP/V00171X/1 and EP/X017222/1, and NATO SPS project MYP.G5860. \\\\